-7.7.1 In Agricultural-Residence District ("A District"), each structure shall be setback at least fifty (50) feet from all lot lines or such distance as shall conform to the front lot line of existing buildings on adjacent property.
-Lots of record under two acres (87,120 square feet) are exempt from this requirement and each structure thereon shall be set back at least twenty-five (25) feet from all lot lines.
-(Amended March 2019)

-7.7.1.1 Lot Coverage Requirements (Adopted March 1997)
+- 7.7.1 In Agricultural-Residence District ("A District"), each structure shall be setback at least fifty feet (50') from all lot lines or such distance as shall conform to the front lot line of existing buildings on adjacent property.
+Lots of record one (1) acre (43,560 square feet) or less are exempt from this requirement and each structure thereon shall be set back at least twenty-five feet (25') from all lot lines. - 7.7.1.1 Lot Coverage Requirements (Adopted March 1997)

-To prevent overcrowding or buildings and to reduce the amount of pervious surface contributing to surface water runoff, each parcel shall comply with the following maximum lot coverage requirements.
+To prevent overcrowding of buildings and to reduce the amount of pervious surface contributing to surface water runoff, each parcel shall comply with the following maximum lot coverage requirements.
 Lot coverage includes buildings, pavement and all other man-made structures and surfaces that are impervious to water.